FolletLouis/Programmable-Quantum-Matter/README.md

 We have organized the Github repo in terms of the sections in the paper and Supplements.
 Below we describe the workflow and code used to generate a particular figure in the main text or supplements.

 ## Section I: SAFE-GRAPE
-This section corresponds to folder "/Error-Correcting Pulses_/" which contains the notebook SAFE_GRAPE.ipynb.
-This code implements the numeric pulse engineering and is used to generate Fig. 2 in the main text.
+This section corresponds to folder "/Error-Correcting Pulses_/" which contains the following files:

+1. SAFE_GRAPE.ipynb.
+This notebook implements the numeric pulse engineering and is used to generate Fig. 2 in the main text.

 ## Section II: Filter-Function
 This section corresponds to folder "/Dynamical Decoupling - Filter Function/" which contains the following files: